fiirefly24/belajar-python/definition.md

     if the string contains non-numerical characters, it will not be converted to an integer.

 ## operation float and int
     it is possible to multiply a float by an integer in math.
 When a float is multiplied by an integer, the result is a float.

+## Import Math
+    import module, making its functions and constants available for use